 Coverage information statutorily protected until lawsuit filed

-Gives defendant immediate discovery rights:
+Gives the defendant immediate discovery rights